-Any breach of the rules below could lead to the loss of certain privileges for the participant, and if found necessary, to be sent home on the spot at their or their parent’s own expense.
+Any breach of the rules below could lead to the loss of certain privileges for the participant, and if found necessary, to be sent home at their or their parent’s own expense.

 .
 CJFCB’s events are held exclusively in French.

 .
-The participant cannot leave the event sites without the authorization of an organizer and under conditions.
+The participant cannot leave the event sites without the authorization of an organizer and if so, and under conditions.

 .
 The consumption of tobacco products is prohibited on the site of the event.

 .
-The participant follows the dress code of the event.
+The participant must follow the dress code of the event.

 .
-Any form of theft, harassment, bullying or other will be treated in accordance with the CJFCB’s event management policies and procedures.
+Any form of theft, harassment, bullying or other will be treated in accordance with the CJFCB’s policies and procedures..

 .
 The CJFCB takes no responsibility for any injuries or material losses caused during the event.